striezel/corona/data/readme.md

 Dashboard, provided at <https://covid19.who.int/data> and available in CSV format at <https://covid19.who.int/WHO-COVID-19-global-data.csv>.

-Alternatively, the `collect` subcommand uses the data provided by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University provided at
-<https://github.com/CSSEGISandData/COVID-19> and queries the data via the API
-provided by disease.sh at <https://disease.sh/docs/>.
+Alternatively, the (now removed) `collect` subcommand used the data provided by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University provided at <https://github.com/CSSEGISandData/COVID-19> and queried the data via the API provided by disease.sh at <https://disease.sh/docs/>.

 Earlier versions of the tool used the data provided by the European Centre for Disease Prevention and Control (ECDC) at